Welcome | About | Music | Comics | Wiggles | Feedback | Links

 My Gear Story

-My tale begins in 1972, when at 14 I moved from Milwaukee to Scottsdale, Az.
+My tale begins in 1972, when at 14, I moved from Milwaukee to Scottsdale, Az.
 Somehow in that move, I finagled acquiring my brother’s old Fender dreadnought 6-string acoustic.
-It was on this guitar that I learned to play and write songs, such as it is.
+It was on this guitar that I learned to play and write songs, such as the were.
 The Fender Dread was my main 6-string steel until 2005.

 In 75 I bought an Epiphone electric and a small crap amp I forget the name of, and a fuzz pedal or two.
 With this I started recording 2-track bounced instrumentals on cassette tape, with many nice results.
 6 months later, G.A.S.
 (Gear Acquisition Syndrome) officially commenced, when I took a summer’s factory job earnings and bought a brown ’74 Fender Strat, my first proper axe (I know, crappy 3-bolt neck and all...wish I had it now)